vitalyford/dnd-sorting-starter/README.md

 In this assignment, you will practice sorting data according to user's preferences.
 Your goal is to read the D&D characters' skills from `characters.txt`.
 First goes the D&D character's name, followed by Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma in _no particular order_.
 The D&D characters are separated by an empty line in that file.

+The automated tests will be running your program directly from the `public static void main(String[] args)` method.
+This means that you can implement any other methods you want and to pass the tests, the `main()` should be reading the file `characters.txt`, reading the user's input, and printing messages on the screen using the standard `System.out.println()`.

 Your goal is to:

 1. Read the data from `characters.txt` (choose any way you want to store the data in your program.
 HINT: use HashMaps!). __[20 points]__